-About the building costs.
+About the Building and Moorage costs.

 Just like usual houses, building costs would vary from one company and house type to another.
 You can build a small one for around $ 100,000, but there are no limits.
 Have a look at a good very detailed example of a green floating building right here:

 Moorage costs for a floating home would also vary just like the building costs depending on the moorage type, a state´s regulations etc. To get a rough picture of these too, moorages for example in the Portland, Oregon area are about $500 to $750 per month.
-And there might be additional home owners association fees.